«…Ithaca itself lies lower and further to the West,

 The Northern Port of Homer’s Ithaca faces straight toward Phaeacian`s Scheria – Corfu.

-It’s at this seashore that the sand’s thickness allowed to slide half of the ship ashore by the impetus exerted by the rowers.
+It’s at this seashore that the sand’s thickness allowed half the ship to slide ashore by the impetus exerted by the rowers.
 This applies only in Athera or Paliki - Cephalonia.
 As the Afales in Thiaki and Assos of Eryssos face toward the North, Fiscardos’, Poros’ and Lefkada’s theories are rejected.

 We have proved that Scheria is Kerkyra – Corfu.
 That’s due to the distances within it, the distance from Homer’s Ithaca, it’s neighbouring with Thesprotia and Dodoni, also the distance from the matriarchal community islands such as Malta and Gozo, as well as weather phenomena, sea currents and climatic conditions.
 It is at an Ithaca northern seashore known to them that Phaeacians leave Odysseus.